Overview

 About the Author

-Firoze Mehta is a Nutrition Therapist Master and Certified Hippocrates Health Educator®.
-Whatever the health condition or goal, Firoze helps others to learn the truth about nutrition and health while providing the guidance and support of a personal coach.
-If you're interested in learning more about Firoze and what he offers, click here.
+Firoze Mehta is a Nutrition Therapist Master and Certified Hippocrates Health Educator® specializing in helping people with cancer.
+Whatever the health condition, Firoze helps others to learn the truth about health and disease, while providing the guidance and support of a personal coach.
+If you're interested in learning more, click here.